Nov 21, 2024

 Academic Honesty

+UAFS is committed to helping students attain their highest level of academic achievement.
+That achievement is predicated on a foundation of scholastic integrity in all aspects of students’ academic work.
 This absolute standard of academic honesty lies at the heart of any pursuit of learning and the award of any degree or certificate.
-All students, faculty and staff of UAFS are responsible for understanding and abiding by the academic honesty policy.
+All students, faculty, and staff of UAFS are responsible for understanding and abiding by the academic honesty policy.
 The university supports faculty and staff in the good faith application of these policies as they conduct their official duties.

 This policy is only one element of the university’s commitment to academic honesty; students will find this institutional value, and the practice of scholastic integrity, reflected in many ways in all university programs and services.
 Academic dishonesty in any form, including using unauthorized materials, information, or study aids in any academic exercise; plagiarism; forgery; falsification of records; unauthorized possession of examinations; any other actions that may improperly affect the evaluation of a student’s academic performance or achievement; and the assistance of others in any such act, is forbidden.

-A faculty member who has proof that a student is guilty of academic dishonesty may take appropriate action, up to and including, assigning the student a grade of F for the course and suspending the student from the class.
-The F will be the final grade and the student may not withdraw from the course with a W. A description of the incident and the action taken will be reported to the appropriate dean and will be placed in the student’s file in the Registrar’s Office.
+A faculty member who has proof that a student is guilty of academic dishonesty may take appropriate action, up to and including, assigning the student a grade of F for the course, and suspending the student from the class.
+The F will be the final grade and the student may not withdraw from the course with a W. A description of the incident and the action taken will be reported to the appropriate academic dean and will be placed in the student’s file in the Registrar’s Office.
 Documentation of all academic dishonesty will also be added to Navigate to track all academic dishonesty cases, not only those that end with a grade of F.

 The student may appeal either the finding of academic dishonesty or the penalty, or both within seven (7) business days of notification to the Dean of the College in which the course originates and the Academic Integrity Committee.
 The Dean, or designee, will inform the student and the Academic Integrity Committee of their findings in writing within five (5) business days of receipt of the written appeal from the student.
 The Academic Integrity Committee shall be convened within 5 -10 business days of receipt of the petition.
 The committee shall submit its recommendation via email to the Provost no later than 15 business days from receipt of the petition.
 The student, faculty, and dean relevant to the case will be carbon copied on the email.
 The Provost will notify the student of the decision, ordinarily within seven (7) business days of receipt of the recommendation by the committee, and the Registrar.
 The decision of the Provost is final.
 The Registrar will clear the student’s file as needed.
 Appeal forms may be obtained from their advisor.
 Upon appeal, a student will be allowed to continue in class until the appeal is adjudicated.
-The Academic Integrity Committee acts as arbitrator in such situations, presenting its findings and recommendation to the provost for review.
+The Academic Integrity Committee acts as arbitrator in such situations, presenting its findings and recommendations to the Provost for review.

 In cases of repeated offenses, the Provost may take appropriate action, up to and including permanent suspension from the university, or solicit the recommendations of the Academic Integrity Committee.
 A copy of such action will be placed in the student’s file in the Registrar’s Office.
 Repeat incidents of academic dishonesty could result in the assignment of a grade of FX on the transcript, clearly indicating the failing grade was the result of academic dishonesty.